rhettxio/Deep-Learning/CNN for CIFAR-10/README.md

 # CNN for Image Classification on CIFAR-10 Dataset

 ## Objective
-In this repo I build a CNN for image classification on CIFAR-10 dataset, after train the simaple CNN, I improve the CNN by using batch-normalization and data augmentation, fanally analyze the results.
+In this repo I build a CNN for image classification on CIFAR-10 dataset, after trained the simple CNN, the improvement has been done by using batch-normalization and data augmentation.

 ## Steps
 1. Load the data